Small Copper (Lycaena phlaeas)

 The Small Copper is a widespread and sometimes locally common species of open habitats with short vegetation, often colonising for a time areas where there has been recent disturbance and where there are plenty of patches of bare ground.
 The caterpillars feed on sorrels and sometimes docks (Rumex spp.).
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -13.5%
+Status over the last 20 years is Stable with a change of -11.3%

-Status over the last 10 years is Stable with a decrease of -44.2%
+Status over the last 10 years is Stable with a change of 48.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.